 Cut and shut warning signs

 First, the good news!
 Cut-and-shuts aren’t nearly as common as they once were.
 Increased regulation and more complex cars have made cut-and-shuts less practical and less profitable for would-be tricksters.
-That doesn’t mean the problem is completely gone, however; by some estimates, there are as many as 30,000 cut-and-shut cars on UK roads today.
+However, that doesn’t mean the problem is completely gone as there remain an estimated 30,000 cut-and-shut cars on UK roads today.

-Fortunately, there a number of tell-tale signs of a cut-and-shut scam.
-Most of them are very straightforward, and are generally good ideas to follow anytime you’re in the market for a used car.
+Fortunately, there a number of tell-tale signs of a cut-and-shut scam, most of which are very straight forward.
+Listed below are good points to follow anytime you’re in the market for a used car.

 First, beware of the incredible deal.
 There’s always a reason for a car to be so much cheaper than others of the same make and model.
 If it’s not an obvious reason, or if the seller is forthcoming with a good explanation, that’s a strong sign of danger.